The Bed and Breakfast Academy Blog

 Cheese and herb vegetarian sausages

-A hearty vegetarian option that’s full of autumnal herbs and rich, cheesy flavours.
+A hearty vegetarian option that’s full of the last of the garden herbs and rich, cheesy flavours.
 These sausages make for a filling, savoury breakfast and are a great alternative to meat-based options.

 Get the Recipe >> Cheese and herb vegetarian sausages